Quick-Start Installation and Tutorial¶

 This will cause Zuul to re-run the test job we created earlier.
 This time it will run with the updated base job configuration, and when complete, it will report the published log location as a comment on the change:

-Follow the link and you will be able to browse the console log for the job.
+Follow the link and you will be directed to the build result page.
+If you click on the Logs tab, you’ll be able to browse the console log for the job.
 In the middle of the log, you should see the “Hello, world!” output from the job’s playbook.

 You now have a Zuul system up and running, congratulations!